jingli-wtbox/NLP-Tunnel-Vision/README.md

 * Build and up docker container

-    Before running the docker container, make sure the fine-tuning job is completed and all values in `.env` is updated.
+    Before running the docker container, make sure the fine-tuning job is completed and all values in `.env` is updated (including `OPENAI_API_KEY`, `OPENAI_FINE_TUNED_MODEL_ID`, and `OPENAI_TEMPERATURE`).
 Then run the following command to build and up the docker container locally, and the service will be live (http://127.0.0.1:8080).

     ```bash
     docker compose --env-file .env up --build